UKHomeOffice/egar-public-site-ui/README.md

 This should build both the `data-access-api` and `egar-public-site-ui`.

+- The frontend will now be running on port 3000.
-- To see changes on the frontend, just reload the page.
+- To see changes on the frontend, reload the page.

 ## Unit tests